 Creator: Martin Berkhan

-Method in a Nutshell: The Leangains protocol can get complicated quickly, but here are the basics.
-This style of intermittent fasting happens daily.
+Method in a Nutshell: Using the Leangains protocol, you fast daily.
 You eat your meals in a compressed “feeding period” (usually between 8 and 10 hours), but don’t eat anything during your “fasting period” (the remainder of the 24-hour day).

-As with Eat Stop Eat, zero-calorie drinks during your fasts are ok in Leangains.
-Berkhan suggests eating more healthy fats on days you don’t work out, and eating more carbs on days you do.
+As with Eat Stop Eat, it’s okay to consume zero-calorie drinks during your fasts.
+The creator suggests eating more healthy fats on days you don’t work out, and eating more carbs on days you do.

-Pros: The biggest advantage—at least to me—of Leangains is the shorter fasting times.
-This style of fasting is much less a willpower test than longer fasts like Eat Stop Eat.
+Pros: With shorter fasting times, it requires less willpower than longer fasts like Eat Stop Eat.

 If you sleep during your fasting window, you only have to get through a few waking hours before you can eat again.
 It’s also easy to stick with this fasting method because you do it every day; it becomes part of your lifestyle.

-On the Leangains protocol—if you follow it closely—you have to think about when to eat, when not to eat, how to fit in your training, and even the macronutrients of your food when you are eating.
+Cons: There are a few more rules and subtle nuances than Eat Stop Eat, and you need to do it every day to get the best results.
+On the Leangains protocol, you have to think about when to eat, when not to eat, how to fit in your training, and pay attention to the macronutrients of your food when you are eating.

-Verdict: I think the Leangains method—or at least a simplified version of it—is the most sustainable way for most people to start intermittent fasting and make it a regular part of their lives.
+Verdict: The Leangains method is the most sustainable way for most people to start intermittent fasting and make it a regular part of their lives.

 Choosing the Best Intermittent Fasting Method for You